Woman injured after bullet comes through her apartment ceiling in Brooklyn

-A suspect appears to have fired a shot inside a second floor apartment in the Underhill Avenue apartment at around 1 a.m.
+A suspect appears to have fired a shot inside a second floor apartment on Underhill Avenue in Prospect Heights at around 1 a.m.
 Monday.

 The bullet went through the floor and struck a 30-year-old woman in her first floor apartment.